Dual Enrollment for Home School Students

 What is an Articulation Agreement?

 The Articulation Agreement follows the policies of the State and is a contract that outlines the expectations and specific responsibilities of the two institutions (home school and college).
-Students must initially qualify for Dual Enrollment by having an unweighted high school GPA of 3.0 or above.

 Important note: The Articulation Agreement Process must be repeated each year that the home school wishes to enroll students in PHSC’s dual enrollment program.
 It will be the home school’s responsibility to submit the required Articulation Agreement documents to PHSC by May 30 of each year.
 The updated Articulation Agreement can be found on the website in mid-April each year.
 Additionally, home schools must provide certification that their curriculum meets State of Florida standards.